Ras al Had Turtle Reserve and Ras al Jinz

 Chinese-Canadian - 21-Jan-19 -

-Ras al Had Turtle Reserve and the Heritage Site of Ras al Jinz (T) by Zoë Sheng
+Ras al Had Turtle Reserve and Ras al Jinz (T) by Zoë Sheng

 Ras al Jinz is more than the resort/museum, tagged along a huge coastal nature reserve Ras al Had, which in turn I don't think it is accessible without going to said hotel.
 I'm totally up for turtle preservation and this coastal beach area gets all FOUR species laying eggs here at different times of the world.
 I don't think the world heritage committee would have any problem inscribing this.
 Okay, so let's get into detail: